151 Kristiansand Drive, Suite 109, Williamsburg, VA

 Please carefully and prayerfully consider making the commitment for your family to join us at our Grace Gatherings on Wednesday evenings.
 We miss having you with us!
 For the next few months (and it will fly by) we will use Jerry Bridges’ Growing Your Faith to guide us in a careful, biblical study of “How to Mature in Christ” (the subtitle of the book).
 Is that topic something you think you might need and benefit from?
 Yeah, me too.

-Jerry Bridges was a master at explaining hard concepts about theology and doctrine in simple and accessible ways.
+Jerry Bridges was a master at explaining hard concepts about theology and doctrine in simple and accessible ways for discipleship.
 Please come and grow with us, and let’s bind our hearts together and share in a time of study and sanctification around the truths of God’s Word.
 Can you think of a better way to spend a couple of hours on Wednesday evenings?
 Yeah, me neither.

 Jeff Jackson, teaching pastor